-I am often asked for advices on which Tahiti islands are the most beautiful / worth visiting, which one is best for a destination wedding and which one you should book for your honeymoon.
-While there is no right answer to those questions – Tahiti is comprised of 118 islands that are spread across 5 archipelagoes, and they’re all beautiful – (almost) everyone has heard of Bora Bora – best known as the Pearl of the Pacific – so for many a wedding in Bora Bora sounds like the most romantic and the obvious choice, right ?
+I am often asked for my advice on which Tahiti islands are the most beautiful and worth visiting.
+Which one is best for a destination wedding in Tahiti?
+Is it best to elope in Bora Bora?
+Which island should be booked for the honeymoon?
+While there is no right or wrong answer to any of those questions, I often get inquiries from couples thinking of a Bora Bora wedding.
+Everyone has heard of Bora Bora.
+It is known as the Pearl of the Pacific so for many a wedding in Bora Bora sounds like the most romantic and the obvious choice.
+Let me explain why I believe you are best to book a Bora Bora honeymoon rather than a Bora Bora wedding.

-Bora Bora is known as the “romantic island” and most often visitors will stay in their resort for the entire time, enjoying the luxury facilities; most Bora Bora resorts are indeed located on small islets off the main island, so that means you need to take shuttle boats to venture off your resort and that requires advance planning… so unless everyone is booked at your resort, it will be difficult to “meet up for a drink” when you and your guests are staying at various places.
+Bora Bora is known as the “romantic island” and most often visitors will stay in their resort for the entire time, enjoying the luxury facilities.
+Most Bora Bora resorts are indeed located on small islets off the main island, so that means you need to take shuttle boats to venture off your resort.
+That requires advance planning… so unless everyone is booked at your resort, it will be difficult to “meet up for a drink” when you and your guests are staying at various places.

-The same goes for the wedding day itself: realistically if you’re considering holding your destination wedding at a Bora Bora resort, all of your guests will need to commit to staying at your chosen property, and you may end up having fewer people to join your celebrations if the cost of the stay doesn’t fit one’s budget.
+The same goes for the wedding day itself: realistically if you’re considering holding your destination wedding in Bora Bora and are staying at a resort, all of your guests will need to commit to staying at your chosen property.
+You may end up having fewer people to join your celebrations if the cost of the stay doesn’t fit one’s budget.
+You can read more of my advice on having a wedding in Bora Bora (at a resort) in this article.

 Did I mention that Moorea is also gorgeous?